 More information, such as the description, version, number of downloads and star rating can be obtained by clicking on the desired extension.

 Extensions are installed/uninstalled by clicking on their respective buttons.
 Some extensions will need VS Code to be reloaded.

-Remote-SSH is a free Microsoft extension allows VS Code to connect to remote locations using SSH.
+Remote-SSH is a free Microsoft extension that allows VS Code to connect to remote locations using SSH.
+SSH can be used to connect to a Raspberry Pi web server and some popular service providers.
 It can be searched for by using the word “remote”.

 After the Remote-SSH extension has been installed, a Remote Explorer icon will appear in the VS Code Action Bar.
 From here, new remote connections can be configured.